-G5.
+G4.
 Replacement or Substantial Alteration of Emission Control Technology.
-A notice of construction application shall be filed with EFSEC prior to replacing or substantially altering the emission control technology installed on an existing stationary source or emission unit.
-Replacement or substantial alteration of control technology does not include routine maintenance, repair or similar parts replacement.
-A project to replace or substantially alter emission control technology at an existing stationary source is subject to review under condition G5.
+A notice of construction application must be filed with EFSEC prior to replacing or substantially altering the emission control technology installed on an existing stationary source or emission unit.
+Replacement or substantial alteration of control technology does not include routine maintenance, repair, or similar parts replacement.

-G6.
+G5.
 Temporary Sources.
-A portable source with an order of approval from another Washington permitting authority may be authorized to operate at the facility without obtaining a site-specific permit from EFSEC if EFSEC approves the proposal on a case-by-case basis and all of the conditions of WAC 173-040-036(2) through (4) are met.
+A portable source with an order of approval from another Washington permitting authority may be authorized to operate at the facility without obtaining a site-specific permit from EFSEC if EFSEC approves the proposal on a case-by-case basis and all of the conditions of WAC 173-400-036(2) through (4) are met.
 Operation at any location under this provision is limited to one year or less.

-[Origin: WAC 173-400-036 (State Only) and WAC 173-400-110(6)]
+[Origin: WAC 173-400-036 (State Only) and WAC 173-400-110(6)] [Authority: WAC 173-401-600(1)(b)]

-G7.
+G6.
 Asbestos, Demolition and Renovation Projects.
-The permittee shall notify EPA Region 10 and EFSEC prior to commencing any renovation or demolition activities at the facility as defined in 40 CFR 61.141.
-The permittee shall conduct all renovation, demolition and asbestos projects in accordance with applicable asbestos control standards and requirements in Subpart M of 40 CFR Part 61.
+The Permittee must notify EPA Region 10 and EFSEC prior to commencing any renovation or demolition activities at the facility as defined in 40 CFR 61.141.
+The Permittee must conduct all renovation, demolition, and asbestos projects in accordance with applicable asbestos control standards and requirements in Subpart M of 40 CFR Part 61.